 Pole Dancing Music Playlist: Boys With Feelings

-The song Cigarettes by Amir Obe perfectly embodies a 4-week period in 2018 for me.
-I pole danced to it a lot to work through my own feelings.
+The song Cigarettes by Amir Obe perfectly captures a 4-week period in 2018 for me, despite the fact that I don’t smoke.
+I pole danced to it a lot to work through my feelings.

 Pole Dancing Music Playlist: Erotic